 Users can also open a checking account, find the nearest ATM, and schedule appointments through their website.

-Use digital channels to improve retail store experiences
+3. Use digital channels to improve retail store experiences

 The Remote Payments Study by PYMNTS surveyed 2,300 American consumers and discovered the smartphones’ rising role in traditional retail.
 The researchers found that about half (48 percent) of consumers used smartphones while shopping in stores.
-Of this number, some (46.8 percent) use them to find in-app discounts, while others (43.3 percent) used them to research product information.
+Of this number, some (46.8 percent) use them to find in-app discounts, while others (43.3 percent) use them to research product information.

-Burberry—a luxury brand—has even collaborated with Apple to create messaging systems for their high-end clients.
+Luxury brand Burberry has even collaborated with Apple to create messaging systems for their high-end clients.

 They developed R Message which lets users have real-time online conversations with store assistants, book in-store appointments, and make online purchases through Apple Pay.
 Staff in physical stores will be able to monitor their prospects’ shopping behavior and remember birthdays, providing personalization.

-Be proactive on chosen platforms
+4. Be proactive on chosen platforms